robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

     'SBUX': 0.03769}

-If we want to know how the expected performance of the portfolio with optimal weights ``w``, we can use the :py:meth:`portfolio_performance` method:
+If we want to know the expected performance of the portfolio with optimal weights ``w``, we can use the :py:meth:`portfolio_performance` method:

 .. code:: python